-A world where we accept digital identities, is a world where our children and their minds are commoditized.
-Digital identities limit privileges and mobility in the world, including well beyond medical decisions.
-Selling bodily autonomy to big tech and big industry comes at a great cost to our children and to our ability to be a good relative.
+A world where we accept digital identities is a world where our children and their minds are commoditized.
+Digital identities limit privileges and mobility in the world, well beyond medical decisions.
+Selling bodily autonomy to Big Tech and Big Industry comes at a great cost to our children and to our ability to be good relatives.

-At Stand for Health Freedom, we stand for the God-given sacred relationship between parent and child, person and God and person and every other living thing.
-Complying with programs such as vaccine passports that require a digital identity opens the doors to a level of domination that will also reach into the realm of homeschooled and unschooled children.
+At Stand for Health Freedom, we stand for the God-given, sacred relationship between parent and child, person and God, and person and every other living thing.
+Complying with programs such as vaccine passports that require a digital identity opens the doors to a level of domination that will reach even into the realm of homeschooled and unschooled children.

 Her insights are invaluable for today.
-As a former teacher, she started investigating educational systems in Pennsylvania and subsequently took a deep dive into issues she saw with students’ data and data privacy.
-From there, she started looking at economic funding mechanisms, big tech, etc., and what she found is both fascinating and highly concerning.
+Her investigation of the educational systems in Pennsylvania led her to take a deep dive into issues she saw with students’ data and data privacy.
+From there, she began looking at economic funding mechanisms, Big Tech, and more.
+What she found is both fascinating and highly concerning.

-Alison has rare insights on what is actually happening in the world from a systems point of view.
-Her level of awareness empowers everyone who listens to step through this historical and critical time as a free and sovereign individual.
+McDowell has rare insights on what’s happening in the world from a systems point of view.
+Her level of awareness empowers everyone who listens to step through this critical time in history as a free and sovereign individual.

 “Ultimately, these are systems of power and domination.
 And they can make arbitrary rules that might go against your fundamental values of who you are as a being.
 And they may not be logical, and they may not make sense.
 And so once you are put in a system that is almost like a digital panopticon, how do we navigate that?
 Because then we will be forced.
 They will know, and potentially, even know your thoughts, ‘wrongthink.’
 When positions are asserted that just go against fundamentally, your moral being, like every fiber of your moral being in consciousness, our conscience, that’s a real concern.
 And I think that’s something that we’ve seen over the past year, is that rules change.
 They seem arbitrary, they seem to not necessarily make sense.
 If you question the rules, then there are draconian consequences. … Do we think that they have our best interests at heart?
 I don’t think so. … We are incredibly powerful in all of this.
 We should not underestimate that, especially if we come from a place of love.
 And it’s hard in this place of fear and anger to get there, but I think coming from a place of love and connection is really going to be key.” – Alison McDowell

 The need for social currency and proof of privileges to participate in society is the very antithesis of freedom and interconnectedness.
-You can take a stand to protect our children and future generations.
+We must take a stand to protect our children and future generations.
+Let’s not wait to see if those pushing this agenda have the capacity to carry out their plan to make our world one big computer.
 Your voice and your actions are powerful.
-Let’s not wait and see if those pushing this agenda have the capacity to carry out their plan to make our world one big computer.
-Take a stand today and join the growing Stand for Health Freedom Voting bloc of individuals that stand together for freedom and bodily autonomy for our children and communities.
+Stand up today and join the growing Stand for Health Freedom voting bloc of individuals who stand together for freedom and bodily autonomy for our children and communities.

-Vaccine Passports usher in a new era of segregation and medical apartheid and must be opposed.
-Countries around the world are rolling out plans for vaccine passports, certificates showing proof of vaccination for COVID-19.
-Let your governor and state and federal lawmakers know that health passports have no place in a free society.
-Personal choice, not coercion or intimidation tactics, must be *the* only factor in getting a COVID vaccine.
+Vaccine passports usher in a new era of segregation and medical apartheid and must be opposed.
+Countries around the world are rolling out plans for certificates showing proof of vaccination for COVID-19.
+Let your governor, state, and federal lawmakers know that health passports have no place in a free society.
+Personal choice — not coercion or intimidation tactics — must be the only factor in getting a COVID shot.

-The entire interview between Leah Wilson and Alison McDowell has been transcribed and is available below, with permission to quote and source material from, so long as an original attribution link to this article is used as a citation for the original interview.
+The entire interview between Leah Wilson and Alison McDowell has been transcribed and is available below.
+You may quote and source material from this article, as long as SHF is cited as the original source and a link to this article is included.

 Leah Wilson: Hello, everyone.
 Leah Wilson, Executive Director of Stand for Health Freedom—a grassroots advocacy center and the voice for the silent majority.